awsdocs/aws-ruby-developer-guide/doc_source/debugging.rst

 Debugging Tip: Getting Wire Trace Information from a Client
 ###########################################################

-You can get wire trace information from an AWS client by setting the :code:`http_wire_proxy` option when you create the client.
-This information helps differentiate between client changes, service issues, and user errors.
-The following example creates an S3 client with wire tracing enabled.
+You can get wire trace information from an AWS client when you create it by setting the :code:`http_wire_proxy` option.
+This information helps differentiate client changes, service issues, and user errors.
+The following example creates an |S3| client with wire tracing enabled.

 .. code-block:: ruby

     s3 = Aws::S3::Client.new(http_wire_trace: true)

-Given the following code and the argument :code:`bucket_name`, it displays a message stating whether a bucket of that name exists.
+Given the following code and the argument :code:`bucket_name`, the output displays a message that says whether a bucket with that name exists.

 .. code-block:: ruby